-The mission of the DHH-RERC is to provide consumers who are hard of hearing or deaf, as well as their families and clinicians, with the knowledge and tools to:
+The mission of the Rehabilitation Engineering Research Center on Improving the Accessibility, Usability, and Performance of Technology for Individuals who are Deaf or Hard of Hearing (DHH-RERC) is to provide consumers who are hard of hearing or deaf, and their families and providers, with the knowledge and tools to:

 - Take control of communication and hearing technologies,

 - Adapt those technologies to real-world environments, and

 - Achieve greater autonomy and satisfaction in the use of technology

 Consumers who are deaf or hard of hearing are in the best position to make technology work for them–no one else can understand their firsthand experiences as well as they do.
 Consumers can make informed decisions about the types of technologies they select and use and should not have to rely on clinical, hearing health, and other service providers to make those decisions for them.

 Technology is constantly evolving.
 Many hearing loss rehabilitation and training activities that used to take place in person in office or clinical settings can now be done online, using technology and provided at an individual’s own pace.
 The advent of interconnected mobile and wearable devices is also leading to a convergence of hearing devices and consumer electronics that are becoming increasingly integrated.

 Developments in technology translate into greater empowerment and control over how consumers access information, receive training on technology and rehabilitation options, communicate with others, and approach auditory rehabilitation.